 Are you scared of going to the dentist because you’ll hear the dreaded drill screeching in your ear?
 Or maybe you are terrified of the needle — and who likes leaving the dental office with a droopy or puffy face?
 These dental fears can be alleviated with a Waterlase dentist.
 The Waterlase is a dental laser that enables the dentist to use minimal and in some cases even no anesthetic or drills to perform many routine dental procedures!

 The Waterlase combines water, air, and laser energy for safe use on human tissue in the mouth.
 Our teeth are partially made up of water and when the laser makes contact with the tooth it excites the water molecules to cut through the tooth.
-Since the laser continuously sprays out water it keeps the tooth hydrated, preventing heat and giving you a virtually pain free experience!
+This patented technology helps prevent heat and gives you a virtually pain-free experience while creating less aerosols than traditional dental handpieces.

 Even for those who floss, brush, and use fluoride regularly, sometimes you still end up with a cavity.
 Between all of your commitments, you may not have the time to schedule another dental appointment.
 With Waterlase you don’t have to worry!
 Waterlase is gentle enough that your dentist can complete most of your dental needs in a single visit.
 Plus, in some cases, your Waterlase dentist can save you the hassle of going to a specialist or schedule multiple dental visits.